 As we enter the next phase of the coronavirus (COVID-19) national emergency, we at First Catholic Slovak Ladies Association are following the guidelines of our state officials and participating in the Restart Ohio program.
 The health and safety of our members, employees, producers, all officers, and everyone in our community continue to be our primary concern.
 Our home office in Beachwood, Ohio is now open as of May 4, 2020, from 10:00 am to 2:00 pm.
 Most of our dedicated employees will gradually return to our office and the rest of the employees will continue to work remotely, so if a member, agent, recommender or visitor needs service please contact us by telephone so we can assist you.
 We appreciate your patience during these times, and are proud of keeping business as usual, as much as possible.

-We recommend that branch and district leaders follow your state guidelines to see if events need to be postponed and/or cancelled and rescheduled.
-We encourage you to continue to communicate by phone or other electronic means until we return to a more "normal" state of affairs in this great country of ours, the United States of America.
+We recommend that branches, districts, and members follow local, state, federal, and diocesan guidelines and restrictions regarding Covid-19.
+We encourage you support virtual or other remote means for FCSLA events and activities until we return to a more "normal" state of affairs in this great country of ours, the United States of America.

 We are grateful for your trust, confidence, and loyalty as we navigate through this current crisis.
 We have weathered many storms and challenges in our 128-year history, including the 1918 Flu Epidemic, the Great Depression and World War II, we will weather this challenge with grit and courage too!
 We have been fortunate to have many great leaders and we are strong both financially and fraternally.
 With a membership base of 109,000 members, FCSLA's assets exceed $1 Billion and our surplus is over $107 Million.